Tableau Journey Starter Pack

 1. Create your Tableau Public Profile

 You can think of Tableau Public as a canvas to showcase your work.
 It’s also a great place to practice and a great way to display your work during interviews.
-If people look at all your work, you don’t need to prove it in words :)
+If people can look at all your work, you won’t need to prove it in words :)

-So you’ll need to sign up on this page to create your profile — https://public.tableau.com/en-us/s/
+Sign up on this page to create your Tableau Public profile — https://public.tableau.com/en-us/s/

 If you don’t have access to Tableau Desktop (which is paid), you can use the free version which can be downloaded from here.